sehoof/sehoof.github.io/Research.md

 ### Work in Progress

 **A Field Experiment on Teenage Girl Empowerment in Lagos, Nigeria** <br>
-with Uchechi Anaduaka, Cristina Mac Gregor Vanegas, and Anna Wilke
+with Uchechi S. Anaduaka, Cristina Mac Gregor Vanegas, and Anna M. Wilke

 **Media Literacy & Perceived Media Bias in the US - A Survey Experiment** <br> with Greg Chih-Hsin Sheen

 ### Funded Projects

 2022-2025.
 Evaluation of SKY, a multi-media programme focused on teenage girls in Africa, implemented by Good Business Ltd (a grantee of the Bill & Melinda Gates Foundation).
-Co-PI with Uchechi Anaduaka, Anna Wilke, and Tinghua Yu. $475,000
+Co-PI with Uchechi S. Anaduaka, Anna M. Wilke, and Tinghua Yu. $475,000

 2022–2026.
 ANR-DFG Grant (DeNazDB) "Who Became a Nazi?
 A Structured Database of the Denazification Questionnaires from French and American Occupation Zones in Germany, 1945–1949".
 Co-PI with Mikkel Dack, Victor Gay, and Jan Stuckatz.
 Approx. $335,472